Kevin Prosch: Music career

-His songs include “Harp In My Heart", “Highest Praise”, “So Come”, "Show Your Power" and "Love Is All You Need".
+His most notable songs include “Harp In My Heart", “Highest Praise”, “So Come”, "Show Your Power" and "Love Is All You Need".
 Prosch has collaborated with a number of other musicians including Bryn Haworth.
 Prosch's 1995 album, Tumbling Ground, was produced by Ethan Johns.
+He composed the worship song "He brought me to His banqueting table (His banner over me)", based on the Song of Solomon.